-- 4. Click the Add Tangency Control tool from the Spline toolbar. - 5.
-Drag to place the handle as illustrated. - 6.
-Click a position for the handle. - Click OK ✓ from the Spline PropertyManager. - 8.
-Exit the 3D Sketch.
-View the results. - 9.
-Close the model.
+- 5. Drag to place the handle as illustrated.

+- 6. Click a position for the handle.

+- 7. Click OK ✓ from the Spline PropertyManager.

+- 8. Exit the 3D Sketch.
+View the results.

+- 9. Close the model.

 Spline on Surface Entity

 The Spline on Surface entity tool provides the ability to sketch splines on various surfaces.
 Splines sketched on surfaces include standard spline attributes, as well as the capabilities to add and drag points along the surface and to generate a preview that is automatically smoothed through the points.